 Prior to the Evaluation Period

-The IMF began to seriously engage on pension issues in the late 1980s, following an Executive Board seminar examining the fiscal implications of aging populations in the G7 countries.
+The IMF began to seriously engage on pension issues in the late 1980s, following an Executive Board seminar examining the fiscal implications of aging populations in the G-7 countries.
 At the conclusion of that seminar, Directors agreed that the Fund should not be involved with member countries’ social expenditures and related political and ethical issues, but should focus on their implications for macroeconomic developments and broad financial policies.
 In 1996, the Board discussed the impact of aging populations, the fiscal implications of public pension plans, and the envisaged role of the Fund in advising on pension reforms in advanced economies (IMF, 1996).
-Directors agreed that substantial reforms of existing pension schemes would be unavoidable in many advanced economies but the discussion was inconclusive as to what would constitute a first-best public pension system.
-It was decided that the Fund should leave specialized and detailed advice on pension systems to the Organisation for Economic Cooperation and Development (OECD) and the World Bank, and focus on the macroeconomic implications of alternative pension scheme approaches for savings, growth, budget positions and labor markets in the context of its multilateral and bilateral surveillance work.
+It was the view of Directors that substantial reforms of existing pension schemes would be unavoidable in many advanced economies but the discussion was inconclusive as to what would constitute a first-best public pension system.
+Directors emphasized that the Fund should leave specialized and detailed advice on pension systems to the Organisation for Economic Cooperation and Development (OECD) and the World Bank, and focus on the macroeconomic implications of alternative pension scheme approaches for savings, growth, budget positions and labor markets in the context of its multilateral and bilateral surveillance work.

 At that time, the perspective of policymakers and academics on pensions had been significantly recast following Chile’s adoption of Defined Contribution (DC) reforms in the late 1980s and the subsequent pioneering of such schemes by the World Bank and in the private sector of several industrial countries (e.g., the United Kingdom and the United States) (Box 1).
 Also, an unfunded variant of DC schemes—viz., notional defined contribution (NDC) schemes—was developed by Sweden and subsequently adopted in Italy and Japan.
 In the wake of these changes, a number of countries requested TA on pension reform from FAD.
 Thus, much of the substantive analytic work on pensions by the IMF during this period was focused on the relative merits of these alternative schemes and the macroeconomic and fiscal policy consequences of a country’s decision to shift to a DC scheme.